jmagman/flutter-wiki/Issue-hygiene.md

 The [`P6`](https://github.com/flutter/flutter/labels/P6) label indicates valid issues that are unlikely to ever be worked on.
 We use "thumbs-up" on these issues to promote them to `P5` or higher based on demand.

+During normal work weeks (e.g. not around the new year), issues marked P0-P2 get audited weekly during the "critical triage" meeting to ensure we do not forget about them.
+Issues marked P0 should get updates multiple times a day, and issues marked P1 should get updates multiple times a week, to keep the rest of the team (and anyone affected by the issues) appraised of progress.
+Updates might be less frequent when a fix is blocked on some other issue and thus progress cannot be made, but even then, updates on P0 and P1 issues should not be less frequent than weekly.

 _See also: [[Triage]], which describes how we go through bugs and make sure they are sorted accordingly._